F1 in the slow lane after Las Vegas crisis communications disaster

-If you’ve taken even a passing interest in Formula One’s visit to Las Vegas at the weekend, you’ll have most likely been floored by the relentlessly positive PR coming out of F1 HQ.
+If you took even a passing interest in Formula One’s first visit to Las Vegas, you’ll have most likely been floored by the relentlessly positive PR coming out of F1 HQ.

 The most amazing event you’ll ever see?
 Of course!
 Why wouldn’t it be?